zgcollins/SWAPI/README.md

 		* The film data will be stored in a dictionary.
 All of the referenced URLs for the film's data will be queried and the URLs will be replaced with the actual data.
 		* The character height and mass will be converted from metric to standard.
 		* The newly created dictionary will be written to a JSON file called task_two.json
+		* The new dictionary will not contain any cross-referenced URLs

 ## Getting Started